- School Policies 2019.pdf

 University Bookstore – 4326 University Way NE (206) 634-3400

-The instructor will provide students with art supply list attached to each assignment.
+The instructor will provide students with an art supply list attached to each assignment.

 Your personal items/work